Tek Tip - Amorphous vs. Semi-Crystalline Polyester

 The diagram below illustrates the BOPET process which results in its versatile film characteristics:

 On the other hand, PETG is one example of an amorphous film type.
 The prefix “amorph” literally means “lacking structure”.
 The extra dose of glycol (G) that is added to the PET polymer package is, in part, what gives PETG its properties (i.e. less strength & lower Tg vs PET).
-That, and the fact that PET is an extruded film which does not undergo a subsequent biaxial molecular orientation.
+That, and the fact that PETG is an extruded film which does not undergo a subsequent biaxial molecular orientation.

 Tekra, A Division of EIS, Inc., is a coater, converter and just-in-time supplier of many unique film types.
 Melinex & Mylar polyester is perhaps the most versatile in our portfolio due to its bi-axial orientation process.
 To learn more about DTF PET films, and finding a product type fit for your specific application, contact your Tekra representative!